20041540MichaelKelly/ewd-api-labs-2023/README.md

 + Post a favourite TV show: Post a tvShowId into a list called favouriteTvShows.
 + Get a list of Actors: Get a list of actors that the user can view.
 + Add a Actor as a Favourite: Add an actor as a favourite person.
 + Changed over API calls: Changed all the api calls from tmdb-api to movie-api.
 The app still functions as it would with the tmdb api

+> A list of api calls through the movie-api that was created for the assignment.
+![][api_calls]

 # Installation Requirements
 This project was coded within a Dev/container.
 I had created a codespace also following the labs but the limit of 60hrs was not appealing so opted for the free option of using Docker Desktop and using a mongodb connection.